TheTechRobo/youtube-dl-gui/README.md

 # youtube-dl-gui
-A small GUI frontend for youtube-dl
+A small GUI frontend for youtube-dl designed for Elive Linux

 # Requirements
 This has only been tested on Debian/Elive Linux, and will NEVER work on Windows unless there is  some major refactoring or you use Git Bash.